Mission | Vision | History

 Our History

 The Holocaust Memorial Resource & Education Center of Florida was established in 1981 as the Holocaust Project of Valencia Community College, initiated by Tess Wise, a local Holocaust survivor.
 The project aimed to raise awareness about the Holocaust during a time when education on the subject was limited, culminating in a significant two-day conference.
-In 1983, it became an independent 501c3 organization, with Tess serving as the volunteer Executive Director for over two decades.
+On September 10, 1982, it became an independent 501c3 organization, with Tess serving as the volunteer Executive Director for over two decades.
 By 1986, the Center opened as the first Holocaust museum in the Southeast, predating the US Holocaust Memorial Museum in Washington, DC.

 Dedicated to fostering a respectful and inclusive community, the Center connects Holocaust lessons to contemporary social issues, such as immigration crises and human rights violations.
 In 1994, Florida mandated Holocaust education in public schools, and the Center has since provided resources across a 13-county area, reaching over 25,000 students in 2019 alone.
 A key initiative, UpStanders: Stand Up to Bullying, launched in 2010 and has positively impacted over 34,000 students.